adugnag/deSpeckNet-TF-GEE/README.md

 If interested, the pre-print version of the article is freely available [here](https://arxiv.org/pdf/2012.03066.pdf)

 ## Usage
  To train a model, the user needs to provide an area of interest in GEE geometry format and run the prepare_data.py first to prepare the training datasets.
 The user needs to select which mode to run the script on, either in training mode or tuning mode.
 The user needs to also specify their preference for storage of data as 'GCS' or 'Drive'.
 It is assumed the user have installed and configured Google cloud SDK on their local machine.
+For users that prefer to use google drive, the drive should be mounted at /content/drive for the scripts to run.

  To fine tune the model, the user needs to execute the prepare_data.py script one more time in tuning mode.
 Once a model is trained, the user can directly execute the test.py script to make inference on the selected data.
 By default, the despeckled image is uploaded to GEE.